jacomyma/mapping-controversies/_pages/tuto-1-2.md

 ](../assets/images/1-2/tableau-ranked-list-editors.png)

-# Visualize the data as a geographical map of anonymous editors
+# Visualize a geographical map

 We can also wonder where the editors live.
 It may look like this:
 [